IonicaBizau/gh-following/README.md

-> Fetches the users you follow but they don't follow you and the users that follow you but you don't.
+> Fetches the users you have followed that aren't following you, and the users that are following you but you aren't following back yet.